Chengdu: Automobile industry

-Chengdu has built a comprehensive automobile industry system, and preliminarily formed a system integrated with trade, exhibitions, entertainment, R&D, and manufacturing of spare parts and whole vehicles (e.g., sedans, coaches, sport utility vehicles, trucks, special vehicles).
-There are whole vehicle makers, such as Dongfeng-PSA (Peugeot-Citroën), Volvo, FAW-Volkswagen, FAW-Toyota, Yema, and Sinotruk Wangpai, as well as nearly 200 core parts makers covering German, Japanese, and other lines of vehicles.
+Chengdu has built a comprehensive automotive industry system.
+It has preliminarily formed an integrated system encompassing trade, exhibitions, entertainment, R&D, and the manufacturing of spare parts and whole vehicles (e.g., sedans, coaches, sport utility vehicles, trucks, special vehicles).
+There are whole-vehicle makers, such as Dongfeng-PSA (Peugeot-Citroën), Volvo, FAW-Volkswagen, FAW-Toyota, Yema, and Sinotruk Wangpai, as well as nearly 200 core parts makers covering German, Japanese, and other vehicle lines.

-In 2011, Volvo announced that its first manufacturing base in China with an investment of RMB 5.4 billion was to be built in Chengdu.
+In 2011, Volvo announced that its first manufacturing base in China, with an investment of RMB 5.4 billion, would be built in Chengdu.
 By 2015, the automobile production capacity of Chengdu's Comprehensive Function Zone of Automobile Industry is expected to reach 700,000 vehicles and 1.25 million in 2020.

 Modern agriculture

 Chengdu enjoys favorable agricultural conditions and rich natural resources.
 It is an important base for high-quality agricultural products.
-A national commercial grain and edible oil production base, the vegetable and food supply base as well as the key agricultural products processing center and the logistics distribution center of western China are located in Chengdu.
+Chengdu is home to a national commercial grain and edible oil production base, a vegetable and food supply base, a key agricultural products processing center, and a logistics distribution center for western China.

 Defense industry

-Chengdu is home to many defense companies such as the Chengdu Aircraft Company, which produces the recently declassified J-10 Vigorous Dragon combat aircraft as well as the JF-17 Thunder, in a joint collaborative effort with Pakistan Air Force.
+Chengdu is home to many defense companies, such as the Chengdu Aircraft Company, which produces the recently declassified J-10 Vigorous Dragon combat aircraft as well as the JF-17 Thunder, in a joint collaborative effort with Pakistan Air Force.
 Chengdu Aircraft Company has also developed the J-20 Mighty Dragon stealth fighter.
 The company is one of the major manufacturers of Chinese Military aviation technology.